This job is sometimes referred to by alternative titles

 Plastics workers may do some or all of the following:

-- build full-size models and create moulds
+- build full-size models of plastic products

 - apply materials such as resins or fiberglass to moulds